MichaelSims/TestData/README.md

-This repo just contains some test data fails, nothing interesting.
+This repo just contains some test data files, nothing interesting.